These 10 Rustic Spots In Southern California Are Extraordinary For Camping

 camping in Southern California in the woods.
 Here in SoCal we are blessed with wonderful scenic campgrounds nestled within national parks and forests.
-Take your pick from a variety of campsites that will get you away from the hustle and bustle of the city and land you in a woodsy hideway surrounded by towering trees.
+Take your pick from a variety of campsites that will get you away from the hustle and bustle of the city and land you in a woodsy hideaway surrounded by towering trees.
 Here are 10 secret camping spots in Southern California to consider when you’re planning that outdoorsy getaway.

 1. Middle Lion Campground -- Ojai

 No reservations are required at this small campground in Ventura County.
 However, with only 8 campsites to choose from, the spots fill quickly.
 What makes this campsite so rustic?
 This spot is tucked away under a canopy of trees in the

 2. Arroyo Seco Campground -- Los Padres National Forest

 .
 This location is easily accessible to scenic trails that will take your breath away with views like you've never seen before.
 The trail through the Gorge is a must to experience while you're here.
-All of the campsites have a BBQ, fire pit, picnic table and benches.
+All of the campsites have a BBQ, fire pit, picnic table, and benches.
 Hot showers are also available.

 3. Laguna Campground -- Cleveland National Forest

 located in the Cleveland National Forest.
-During hot summer months this spot is perfect as plenty of pine and oak trees provide a wonderful shady canopy to protect you from the blistering heat of the sun.
+During hot summer months, this spot is perfect as plenty of pine and oak trees provide a wonderful shady canopy to protect you from the blistering heat of the sun.
 This campsite is rustic, but not TOO rustic as there is access to showers and restrooms at the campground.

 4. Idlehour Trail Camp -- Altadena

 to consider.
 The hike to this site is between 10 and 13 miles, depending on which trail you take.
 Pack plenty of water as the heat is extreme in the summer.
-Once you reach the campground you'll be treated to a remote campsite with a wood burning stove so you can heat up that can of chili you packed.
+Once you reach the campground you'll be treated to a remote campsite with a wood-burning stove so you can heat up that can of chili you packed.
 Make sure to reserve a campsite prior to hiking in, so you can make sure you have a place to pitch your tent once you arrive.

 5. Los Prietos Campground -- Santa Barbara

 .
-For hiking, you have access to the 2.5 mile Aliso National Recreational Trail that starts at the campsite.
+For hiking, you have access to the 2.5-mile Aliso National Recreational Trail that starts at the campsite.
 For water enthusiasts, the Santa Ynez River is only a half mile from the campground.
 (Editor's Note: this campground is temporarily closed)

 6. Hoegees Camp -- San Gabriel Mountains